High School Student Enrollment Information

 Frequently Asked Questions: High School Students

 You MUST begin the process of taking courses at MSJC by meeting with your high school counselor.
 The process can take a month or more and requires multiple signatures, so it is important to begin early and ensure you meet the stated deadlines.
-For additional information, please visit our website here: msjc.edu/apply/high-school-students.html
+For additional information or if you have questions or problems please email k12studentinfo@msjc.edu

-Dual Enrollment permits High School students to take College courses at their high school campus as part of their regular school day (generally period 1-6) and are taught by High School teachers who meet the California Community College minimum qualifications and are approved by MSJC to teach.
-Students are eligible to enroll in MSJC Dual Enrollment courses approved after completing and submitting a School/Parent Agreement (SPA) Petition for approval.
-Please see Step 5 for more information about the School/Parent Agreement (SPA) Petition.
+Permits High School students to take College courses at their high school campus as part of their regular school day (generally period 1-6) and are taught by High School teachers who are also employed by MSJC.
 In many cases, Dual Enrollment Students can receive both High School and College credit for the course.
 Please check with your high school/district for confirmation and approval of Dual Credit.
-Dual Enrollment High School students are not charged the College Enrollment fee but are responsible for applicable enrollment fees.
+Dual Enrollment High School students are not charged the College Enrollment fee but are responsible for applicable miscellaneous fees covered in step 8 above

-Yes, MSJC will accept the most recent copy of unofficial high school transcripts along with the other required documents for as long as they are received by the posted deadline.
+Yes, MSJC will accept the most recent copy of unofficial high school transcripts along with any other required documents such as AP test scores.

 Yes.
 High School transcripts are necessary to determine if students can be approved for courses and how many units may be taken as well as if students meet prerequisites for applicable courses.

-The grade(s) you earn in your class(es) will become part of your official MSJC academic record.
+Yes, the grade(s) you earn in your class(es) will become part of your official MSJC academic transcript.
 It is your responsibility to make sure your high school receives college transcripts that you may need in order to receive high school credit.
 For detailed information on ordering MSJC transcripts, please visit msjc.edu/enroll/how-do-i-request-transcripts.html)

 While High School students may be approved to take Aviation courses, they should be aware that the total program cost may range between $45,000 to $80,000.
-These fees are NOT covered by Concurrent Enrollment.
+These fees are NOT waived due to being as Concurrent Enrollment.
+The student IS required to pay these fees out of pocket.
 Please email k12studentinfo@msjc.edu for more information.

 No. The UC and CSU admissions offices weigh California Community College courses that meet A-G requirements on a 5.0 scale and are contractually required to accept courses listed on www.assist.org for degree and general education requirements.
 The UC and CSU systems are not contractually required to accept AP and Honors courses for degree and general education requirements.